arnaldoaparicio/arnaldoaparicio.github.io/_drafts/2023-04-10-how-to-print-arraylist-in-java.markdown

 This will convert ```formattedTurnsTaken``` to a String and now this method will work correctly.

+Again, let's assume there exists an instance of a turn.
 So now when we print this out
 {% highlight java %}
 System.out.println(round.getTurnsTaken());
 {% endhighlight %}